 A useful operating principle

 Drift monitoring is a reliability practice.
-Treat it like SRE treats latency and error budgets: you need dashboards, alert thresholds, and a response runbook tied to business impact.
+Treat it like SRE treats latency and error budgets: you need dashboards, action-oriented alert thresholds, and a response runbook tied to business impact.

 1. What model drift is (and why it is inevitable)